stephen-bunn/torvend/docs/source/torvend.rst

 torvend\.spiders
 ----------------

-Below are a list of currently included spiders that can be utilized by :class:`~torvend.client.Client`.
+Below are a list of currently included spiders that can be utilized by :class:`~torvend.client.TorvendClient`.
 These spiders are just `scrapy <https://scrapy.org>`_ spiders built to yield as many torrent items as possible until a given results threshold is met.

 .. important:: These spiders are very dependent on the responses made from search requests by the spider.